wluc9875/wluc9875.github.io/iUFCExport/index.md

 ## Latest version
-1.7.1 (released on Apple AppStore on July 1st, 2023)
+1.8 (released on Apple AppStore on September 30, 2023)

-Fixes issues with button pushes not registered or stuck on DCS.
+Added support for F-15E UFC and for AH-64D Keyboard Unit.

 ## Supported planes and panels